 Believe it or not, making terra cotta painted pots is easy to do.

 Note: If you want to see some of the amazing things you can create from painting a terra cotta pot, check out our solar lights for a walkway, tiered planter, and customized planters!

-I love outdoor decor, but let’s face it: the price can add up quickly!
-With many options, the colors, styles, designs, and sizes are limited – especially if you are on a budget.
+I love outdoor decor, but let’s face it: the cost can add up quickly!
+With many pot designs, the colors, styles, and sizes are limited – especially if you are on a budget.

 Recently, I “rediscovered” terra cotta.
-I always knew it was an option, but the little clay pots just seemed so bland compared to the beautiful, shiny options many garden stores provide.
-But, when I learned you could paint the terra cotta pots, it was like a whole new world opened up!
+I have always used them in crafting and (in limited ways) outdoors, but the little clay pots just seemed so bland compared to the beautiful, shiny options many garden stores provide.

 It’s amazing how a coat of paint can bring new life to an outdoor space.
 This project is super simple and gives you plenty of flexibility with colors, shapes, and sizes.

 How To Make Terra Cotta Painted Pots

 Transforming plain clay pots into stylish outdoor decor only requires a little paint and time!
 And it’s an inexpensive and creative way to jazz up your outdoor decor.

 - Terra cotta pots or clay pots – Generally speaking, clay or terra cotta pots will work well for this project.
 Choose the size and shape you prefer, because any will work.